Lost-Fables/TicketPlugin/README.md

 DONE: See your open tickets

-See how/if your ticket has  been reassigned
+DONE: See how/if your ticket has  been reassigned

+todo: handle offline player reassignments

-See any staff comments left for you
+DONE: See any staff comments left for you

 DONE: Ability to cancel your tickets

 Leave simple review on completed tickets

+TODO: show staff member who has claimed your ticket

 Staff: